Breadcrumb

 A unique lodge in New Zealand - Beresford Heights

-• Backpackers and hostels: On a budget?
-New Zealand’s hostels are some of the cleanest and friendliest you’ll find anywhere.
+• Motels and 3-Star accommodation: On a budget?
+New Zealand has a host of motels and cheaper accommodation options that are some of the cleanest and friendliest you’ll find anywhere.
 Great for meeting other travellers and swapping travel tips over a shared kitchen meal.
 During the winter seasons, these types of accommodations book up really fast due to the seasonal workers flooding into towns.
 So just make sure you're booking in advance for this type of accommodation if that's when you're planning on heading over.
+If you're on a budget, chat with our New Zealand Travel Specialists to help you find an accommodation that suits your budget.

 7. What to Pack for Your New Zealand Holiday